nerdymalini/nerdymalini.github.io/_posts/2026-02-28-stock-market-corrections-crashes.md

 Outside of the broader economic factors, the 1929 crash itself is characterised by:

-* An over valued stock market; due to post-World War I's economic boom of the Roaring Twenties
+* An overvalued stock market; due to post-World War I's economic boom of the Roaring Twenties
 * Black Thursday 24 Oct 1929 saw a single day decline of 11%, followed by Black Monday 28 Oct 1929 decline of another 11%
 * During the initial crash both the monthly and weekly charts respected moving averages with weekly prices bouncing up from the 200 moving average and the monthly chart bouncing up from the 50 moving average

+---

 ## Dot Com bubble bursting in 1999